Gauging Away a Big Bang: Cosmological Singularities in String Theory

-We will start where we often start: namely, with the observation that an infinite number of independent UV divergences arise when one tries to quantize gravity perturbatively.
-This results in a loss of predictivity, and this is one reason why we believe that General Relativity must require modifications at short distances.
+Let us start where we often start: namely, with the observation that an infinite number of independent UV divergences arise when one tries to quantize gravity perturbatively.
+This infinite number of undetermined couplings means that we need to do an infinite number of experiments to determine them, and this results in a loss of predictivity.
+This is one reason why we believe that General Relativity must require modifications at short distances.

-String theory solves this problem via an enormous gauge symmetry on the worldsheet, called conformal invariance.
-Even though superficially the theory contains an infinite number of new particles, making the situation {\em prima facie} worse, this gauge symmetry is so big that it relates {\em all} of the new couplings.
-Indeed, one is left with no independent parameters at all in the theory.
-This makes the theory predictive (in principle) at all scales, at least after one chooses a solution\footnote{These solutions can unfortunately be too numerous -- this is the so-called String Landscape with its associated necessity (?) for anthropic arguments.}.
+String theory claims to solve this problem.
+The way it solves it, is via an enormous gauge symmetry on the worldsheet, called conformal invariance.
+Even though superficially the theory contains an infinite number of new particles and their couplings, making the situation {\em prima facie} worse, this gauge symmetry is so big that it relates {\em all} of the new couplings to each other.
+Indeed, one is left with no independent parameters at all in string theory.
+This makes the theory predictive (in principle) at all scales\footnote{At least after one figures out which solution of the theory corresponds to our Universe!
+These solutions however can unfortunately be too numerous -- this is the so-called String Landscape with its associated necessity for anthropic arguments.}.
 This is the jumbo version of a familiar phenomenon from particle physics: the UV breakdown of Fermi theory at the Weak scale requires the introduction of new degrees of freedom, but the new couplings are fixed by the (Higgsed) $SU(2) \times U(1)$ gauge symmetry ensuring that the theory does not give rise to an uncontrollable number of new divergences.

-The worldsheet gauge symmetry of string theory will be an important ingredient in our discussion.
+The worldsheet gauge symmetry of string theory will be an important ingredient in our discussions in this article.

 The perturbative non-renormalizability discussed above is a {\em quantum} reason why we believe gravity needs modifications at short distances.
 But there is also a well-known {\em classical} reason.
-In Einstein gravity, regular Cauchy data can evolve and become singular (in the past or future) \cite{HawkingEllis}.
+The singularity theorems of Penrose and Hawking \cite{LSSS} necessitate that in Einstein gravity, regular Cauchy data can evolve and become singular (in the past or future).
 This is problematic, if we want our theory to be a predictive model of Nature even in the most rudimentary sense.